-870 Painting 1 - Sophomore/Junior/Senior (elective) - 1 credit/full year portraiture, graphic and abstract design.
+870 Painting 1 - Sophomore/Junior/Senior (elective) - 1 credit/full year

+This course is structured to give students a working knowledge of painting techniques and in applying principles of color theory and design.
+Using a variety of media, students explore landscapes, still life, portraiture, graphic and abstract design.
 Researching and documenting examples in class and beyond the classroom, students create goals, practice in studio, and participate in group discussions.
 Students learn to integrate language and analysis along with the painting process.
 Drawing and note taking will be included as a course requirement.